heyinwong/ReelFeel/README.md

 ## Status

-ReelFeel is in active development.
+ReelFeel is in non-active development (I am too busy for work).
 All core features — including secure login, taste-based recommendation, and watchlist management — are complete.
 The app is fully responsive across devices and supports real-time taste modeling powered by GPT.

 **Plans:**